gfargo/fargo-comments/README-SCHEMA.md

 # Database Schema Guide

-This document outlines the database requirements and recommended schema for deploying the Okayd Comment System in production with persistent storage.
+This document outlines the database requirements and recommended schema for deploying the Fargo Comment System in production with persistent storage.

 ## 🗄️ Database Requirements